cssnr/docker-tags-action/CONTRIBUTING.md

 ### GitHub

-When you push your branch to your repository, the [test.yaml](.github/workflows/test.yaml) should run...
+When you push your branch and create a PR, then the [test.yaml](.github/workflows/test.yaml) should run...

 ### Locally